 Too often, police officers kill or injure people with impunity.
 The people who are harmed frequently file lawsuits against the officers who broke the rules.
 There are usually no other options for holding the police accountable.

 Tim has also filed suit regarding the treatment of people while in jail.
+For example, he sometimes represents people who experience inadequate medical care while incarcerated.

 Due to U.S. Supreme Court decisions, lower courts have often thrown out civil rights lawsuits on the grounds that there was no “clearly established” court precedent forbidding the misconduct.
 For this reason, Tim prepared a qualified immunity outline summarizing prior court decisions.
 This helps other police misconduct attorneys around the country demonstrate that existing precedent clearly established that certain conduct was unconstitutional.

 Tim has also represented people seeking to increase oversight and accountability of police with respect to their misconduct.
-He has experience filing lawsuits under the Minnesota Government Data Practices Act – or MGDPA – when cities do not provide access to public data.
+He has experience filing lawsuits under the Minnesota Government Data Practices Act – or MGDPA – when cities or counties do not provide access to public data.
 For example, he won a public records case against Minneapolis related to complaints about police misconduct, and won access to the public data in Use of Force Reports in a case against Brooklyn Park.